TIBHannover/geoMetadata/README.md

 ### From Source
 Once OJS has been installed, the plugin must be downloaded and installed.

-1. Checkout the desired OJS version from [the code repository](https://github.com/TIBHannover/geoMetadata/) and save the contents into `ojs/plugins/generic/geoMetadata` in your OJS installation.
+1. Clone [the code repository](https://github.com/TIBHannover/geoMetadata/) and save the contents into `ojs/plugins/generic/geoMetadata` in your OJS installation.
+1. Checkout the desired OJS version by selecting the corresponding branch e.g. `stable-3_3_0`.
 1. Run `composer install` to download JavaScript dependencies for the plugin using [Asset Packagist](https://asset-packagist.org/site/about).
-   Go to `js/lib/leaflet-control-geocoder` and run `npm install` (see [this issue](https://github.com/perliedman/leaflet-control-geocoder/issues/310)).
 1. Activate the plugin in the OJS plug-in settings.